The-AVR/AVR-2022/content/en/peripheral-control-computer/test-the-pcc/_index.md

 ### Other Platforms

-For Linux and MacOS, we recommend running the VRC GUI from source.
+For Linux and MacOS, we recommend running the AVR GUI from source.
 You'll need to have Python 3.9 or Python 3.10 installed.

 For Linux users, here's how you can easily install Python 3.10: